-Situated on the most Westerly tip of South Wales, right next to Whitesands Beach, looking out to the Atlantic beyond - you can’t get much further away from the hustle and bustle of modern life than this!
+Whitesands Camping® is situated right next to the beach, on the most Westerly tip of South Wales.
+You can’t get much further away from the hustle and bustle of modern life than this!

-The facilities provided are basic: electric hot showers (two with tokens, available from "Famous Pete"), outside cold water shower, toilets, an outside sink for the washing-up, fourteen electric hook-ups on the main site ("first come first served", they cannot be booked in advance), and water taps dotted about the place.
-Plus in August there's plenty of room in the fields for a game of football or cricket; you can book surf lessons and hire equipment in peak season; windbreaks and recliners can also be rented at the beach slipway.
-Broadband Wi-Fi is available on site (charge made, first 10 minutes free).
+Facilities A newly built Shower and Toilet Block will be ready for the 2020 season.
+This will have separate male and female sections and a disabled washroom.
+There will be 5 electric hot showers (operated with tokens, available from "Famous Pete"), an outside cold water shower, 6 toilets plus urinal, an outside sink for washing-up, a chemical waste point, fourteen electric hook-ups on the main site. ("first come first served", they cannot be booked in advance), and water taps dotted about the place.
+You can book surf lessons and hire equipment in peak season; windbreaks and recliners can also be rented at the beach car park.
+Broadband Wi-Fi is available on site (charge made by Dragon WiFi, first 10 minutes free).

 Pembrokeshire Coast National Park imposes a dog ban on Whitesands Beach between 1st May and 30th September.
-The coast path and nearby Porthsele or Porth Melgan beaches (15 minutes away) do not have dog restrictions.
+The coast path, Whitesands dunes and nearby Porthsele or Porth Melgan beaches (15 minutes away) do not have dog restrictions.
 The site accepts well behaved owners and their dogs.

-So, if you want a relaxed, no-frills tent site with plenty of space, situated next to a stunning beach, with "the best views around" - then this should be your first choice!
+So, if you want a relaxed, no-frills tent site, situated next to a stunning beach, with "the best views around" - then Whitesands Camping® should be your first choice!